 Epoxy Gas (Fuel) Tank Sealer

-PHENOL NOVOLAC EPOXY GAS TANK SEALER Each Kit Up To 10 US Gallons, 37 Litres.
+PHENOL NOVOLAC EPOXY GAS TANK SEALER Up To 10 US Gallons, 37 Litres.

-Each Kit is a total volume of the 2 parts of about 700mL
+Total volume of the 2 parts is about 700mL

 Permanently Repairs Steel, Aluminum, Fiberglass and Plastic Gas Tanks

 Phenol Novolac Epoxies are a new breed of chemical resistant materials, able to withstand permanent immersion of many harsh solvents, fuels and oils.
 This Epoxy has much better bond strength than single component products, with strengths of up to 3000 PSI, and this higher strength reduces the need for a clinically clean surface, as the epoxy actually prefers to bond to a rough rusty surface.
 Our new phenol novolac is more thixotropic, which means it 'hangs' on the tank walls during the coating process.
 This gives a thicker overall coating.
 There is more volume of material in the kit to allow for this.

 What else can you use Gas Tank Sealer for?